-Without limiting the generality of the foregoing, and notwithstanding anything in the Agreement to the contrary, PHARMACY agrees as follows:
+Without limiting the generality of the foregoing, and notwithstanding anything in the Agreement to the contrary, Pharmacy agrees as follows:

-If the Agreement is terminated by PBM or Plan Sponsor for reasons other than medical incompetence or professional misconduct of PHARMACY, PHARMACY agrees to continue to provide services to Covered Persons who are undergoing a medically necessary course of treatment until the later of the 120th day after the Agreement is terminated or, with respect to Covered Persons who are pregnant, until the 45th day after delivery or the date the pregnancy otherwise ends.
-During this continuation period, PHARMACY agrees to accept the reimbursement rates and terms of participation in effect under the Agreement before it terminated.
-PHARMACY further agrees not to seek payment from Covered Persons for any service provided by PHARMACY during this continuation period that PHARMACY could not have received from the Covered Persons if the Agreement were still in effect.
-N.R.S. §§ 689A.04036; 689B.0303; 695C.1691; 695G.164.
+If the Agreement is terminated by PBM or Plan Sponsor for reasons other than medical incompetence or professional misconduct of Pharmacy, Pharmacy agrees to continue to provide services to covered persons who are undergoing a medically necessary course of treatment until the later of the 120th day after the Agreement is terminated or, with respect to covered persons who are pregnant, until forty-five (45) days after delivery or the date the pregnancy otherwise ends.
+During this continuation period, Pharmacy agrees to accept the reimbursement rates and terms of participation in effect under the Agreement before it terminated.
+Pharmacy further agrees not to seek payment from covered persons for any service provided by Pharmacy during this continuation period that Pharmacy could not have received from the covered persons if the Agreement were still in effect.
+Nev.
+Stat. §§ 689A.04036; 689B.0303; 695C.1691; 695G.164.

-PBM shall approve or deny a claim for services within 30 days after it receives the claim.
-If the claim is approved, Plan Sponsor or PBM shall pay the claim within 30 days after it is approved.
-If PBM requires additional information to determine whether to approve or deny the claim, it shall notify PHARMACY of its request for additional information with 20 days after it receives the claim.
-PBM shall notify PHARMACY of all specific reasons for any delay in approving or denying the claim.
-PBM shall approve or deny the claim within 30 days after receiving the additional information requested.
-If the claim is approved, Plan Sponsor or PBM shall pay the claim within 30 days after it receives the additional information.
-PBM shall not ask PHARMACY to resubmit information that PHARMACY has already provided, unless PBM provides a legitimate reason for the request and the purpose of the request is not to delay payment of the claim, harass PHARMACY or discourage the filing of clams.
+PBM shall approve or deny a claim for services within thirty (30) days after it receives the claim.
+If the claim is approved, Plan Sponsor or PBM shall pay the claim within thirty (30) days after it is approved.
+If PBM requires additional information to determine whether to approve or deny the claim, it shall notify Pharmacy of its request for additional information with twenty (20) days after it receives the claim.
+PBM shall notify Pharmacy of all specific reasons for any delay in approving or denying the claim.
+PBM shall approve or deny the claim within thirty (30) days after receiving the additional information requested.
+If the claim is approved, Plan Sponsor or PBM shall pay the claim within thirty (30) days after it receives the additional information.
+PBM shall not ask Pharmacy to resubmit information that Pharmacy has already provided, unless PBM provides a legitimate reason for the request and the purpose of the request is not to delay payment of the claim, harass Pharmacy or discourage the filing of clams.
 Plan Sponsor or PBM shall not pay only part of a claim that has been approved and is fully payable.
-If any approved claim is not paid as set forth in this provision, Plan Sponsor shall pay interest on the claim at a rate of interest equal to the prime rate at the largest bank in Nevada, as ascertained by the Commissioner of Financial Institutions, on January 1 or July 1, as the case may be, immediately preceding the date on which the payment was due, plus 6 percent.
-The interest shall be calculated from 30 days after the date on which the claim is approved until the date on which the claim is pay.
-S§ 695C.185; 695C.187 (See also N.R.S. §§ 689A.410; 689B.255; 689C.335; 695A.188; 695B.2505).
+If any approved claim is not paid as set forth in this provision, Plan Sponsor shall pay interest on the claim at a rate of interest equal to the prime rate at the largest bank in Nevada, as ascertained by the Commissioner of Financial Institutions, on January 1 or July 1, as the case may be, immediately preceding the date on which the payment was due, plus six (6) percent.
+The interest shall be calculated from thirty (30) days after the date on which the claim is approved until the date on which the claim is paid.
+Nev.
+Stat. §§ 695C.185; 695C.187 (See also Nev.
+Stat. §§ 689A.410; 689B.255; 689C.335; 695A.188; 695B.2505).